 They will not intervene if another regulator has specific responsibility for that area.

-Local authorities (LAs) are responsible for regulating health and safety in lower-risk workplaces, such as:
+Local authorities are responsible for regulating health and safety in lower-risk workplaces, such as offices, shops and warehouses.

 Under the Control of Major Hazards Regulations 2015 (COMAH), it also regulates major hazards by working jointly, as a competent authority, with:

 Offshore major hazard industries (oil and gas) are regulated jointly by us and the Department for Environment and Climate Change.

 It supports the work of the Office for Nuclear Regulation, the Office of Road and Rail Regulation and the Driver and Vehicle Standards Agency.

 It also works closely with the Civil Aviation Authority and Maritime Coastguard Agency.

 A complete list of all the regulators we have formal agreements with is available online.

 Headquartered in Bootle, near Liverpool, the HSE headquarters address is: Redgrave Court, Merton Road, Bootle, Merseyside, L20 7HS.